platformatic/platformatic/docs/runtime/_shared-configuration.md

 It's important to note that `IDP` stands for Identity Provider, and its token `url` is the URL that will be called to generate a new token.

+### `serviceTimeout`

+The number of milliseconds to wait when invoking another service using the its `plt.local` before considering the request timed out.
+Default: `300000` (5 minutes).

 ### `metrics`

 This configures the Platformatic Runtime Prometheus server.
 The Prometheus server exposes aggregated metrics from the Platformatic Runtime services.